evgenii-shcherbakov/libraries/dart/rx_state_dart/README.md

 RX-based state manager in Dart.
-Inspired by RxJS
+Inspired by RxJS.

 ## Features